TruthQuest/cuba-charge-graph/README.md

 ## Disclosures

-The author has no institutional affiliation with the Government of Cuba, any Cuban opposition organization, any foreign government, or any of the human rights organizations whose prior work is cited above.
-This project is self-funded.
+The author is the founder of Trace Origin LLC and has no institutional affiliation with the Government of Cuba, any Cuban opposition organization, any foreign government, or any of the human rights organizations whose prior work is cited above.
+This project is self-funded by Trace Origin LLC.
 No compensation is received for its production or dissemination.